 JPMorgan Chase & Co.
-(JPM) Chief Executive Officer Jamie Dimon said his bank did the U.S. a favor by buying Bear Stearns Cos. in 2008 and he might not go through with it again because of how much the deal ultimately cost.
+(JPM:US) Chief Executive Officer Jamie Dimon said his bank did the U.S. a favor by buying Bear Stearns Cos. in 2008 and he might not go through with it again because of how much the deal ultimately cost.

 He spoke yesterday in Washington at an event held by the Council on Foreign Relations.